 Directly incurred staff will work on a specific research project (in a full-time or part-time capacity) and their payroll costs are charged directly to the project via the College’s financial accounting system.
 All costs must be justified in the case for support when applying for external research funding.
-There are several types of directly incurred staff, research staff and non-research staff.
+There are several types of directly incurred staff.

 Research staff (researchers, clinical research fellows and research nurses)